DUYTRAN-642/E-commerce-user-churn-analysis-Python-ML/README.md

 ### 📌 Data Source

-Source: The dataset was obtained from an e-commerce company
+Source: The dataset was obtained from an e-commerce company | Source link: https://docs.google.com/spreadsheets/d/1U_M98PksVuLXT19dPORYsowH6a3mblQT/edit?gid=216773957#gid=216773957

 Size: There is one table includes over 5600 rows and 20 features about customers' information